yumetodo/grapheme-breaker-u10-0/README.md

 # grapheme-breaker-u10-0

+## Depecated

+This libary is no longer maintained.
+Please use [`grapheme-breaker-mjs`](https://www.npmjs.com/package/grapheme-breaker-mjs) which is a fork library and supports Unicode 13.0.0.

 [![Build Status](https://travis-ci.org/yumetodo/grapheme-breaker-u10-0.svg?branch=master)](https://travis-ci.org/yumetodo/grapheme-breaker-u10-0) [![Greenkeeper badge](https://badges.greenkeeper.io/yumetodo/grapheme-breaker-u10-0.svg)](https://greenkeeper.io/)

 This is a fork of `grapheme-breaker`.
 Support Unicode 10.0 and emoji v5 by @vaskevich.